GoodOne120/CFX.re-IP-Finder/README.md

 * Enter your server's CFX.re IP address.
 * Get information.

-*Note: Remember that some servers have their IP hidden and there is no other way to get server IP.
+*Note: Remember that some servers have their IP hidden, but there is another way to get it.
 Also make sure that server is online!*
 # Example
 ![](Preview/Preview.gif)
 # Contact